jordicodedev/TicketMate/README.md

 TicketMate allows you to create, view, and manage tickets, assign them to team members, and track their progress.
 You can also change the status of a ticket to reflect its progress.

 To use TicketMate, simply log in to the dashboard and start creating tickets.
-You can assign tickets to team members, set their status, and add comments to keep everyone informed.
+You can assign tickets to team members and set their status.

-## Dependencies

-- Laravel 10.x
-- PHP 7.4 or higher

 ## Screenshots